-Most aircraft accidents occur during the take-off and landing phase of the flight.
+Most aircraft accidents occur during the takeoff and landing phase of the flight.
 Collisions with obstacles during climb out, runway overruns on landing occur every now and then.
 In this section of the site we will take a look at the various factors contributing to the performance of the aircraft in this part of the flight.
 Hopefully we help the pilot ensuring safe operation during these phases of the flight as the rules require that of the pilot in command.

 Flaps reduce aircraft stalling speed by increasing lift and it enables you to lift-off at a lower airspeed.
 Resulting in a shorter ground run.
 It also reduces the rate of climb (and angle) due to a somewhat higher drag.
-Always use the recommended flap setting for the given circumstances.
+You must always use the recommended flap setting for the given circumstances.
 Never, ever reduce a flap setting while in a turn or on final.
 In a turn stall speeds are higher and reducing flaps could mean a low level stall / spin event.

-Slats are leading edge flaps (where as normal flaps are on the trailing edge of the wing) and have the effect of increasing camber, lift and wing area thus reducing stall speeds.
+Slats are leading edge flaps (where as normal flaps are on the trailing edge of the wing) and have the effect of increasing AoA, camber, lift and wing area thus reducing stall speeds.
 These slats either move forward or are extended from below the leading edge automatically or under pilot control.
 Some slats even extend forward, Fowler slats.

-While on approach to a runway with a considerable amount of crosswind, it is wise not to use full flaps on some type of aircraft (old model Cessna's have 40° flaps and the DynAero MCR-01 even has 45°) without proper training from a qualified instructor.
+While on approach to a runway with a considerable amount of crosswind, it is wise not to use full flaps on some type of aircraft (old model Cessna's have 40° full flaps and the DynAero MCR-01 even has 45°) without proper training from a qualified instructor.
 On these aircraft the full flap setting does not lower stall very much (maybe a knot or so) but they increase drag enormously.
 The glide angle will be very steep (helpful when there are obstacles in the way) and you will need to add power to reduce the flight path angle.
 Do maintain power until touchdown, especially so in crosswinds.